elbeno/testinator/README.md

 ## Properties

-TestPP also supports **properties**: invariants that hold true for your algorithms.
+Testinator also supports **properties**: invariants that hold true for your algorithms.

 Properties are declared the same way as tests, just with a different macro and an additional parameter that is the function argument.